epogrebnyak/lamr/README.md

 ## Code examples

-`lamr` provides a collection of code examples, stored as plain text files.
+`lamr` provides a collection of code examples stored as plain text files.
 You can use `lamr code` and `lamr run` to see the code listing or run the files.

 ```console